PP-19 Bizon: Bizon-3

 A variant known as the Bizon-3 was also developed and features a flip-up rear peep sight moved further to the rear on the receiver cover and a stock that folds up and over the receiver to lock into a spring-loaded latch on the receiver top cover.

-The weapon's barrel has an adapter for several types of muzzle devices.
+The Bizon-3's barrel has an adapter for several types of muzzle devices.
 These are selected by the operator depending on the weapon's tactical employment and include sound suppressors, muzzle brakes, compensators, and flash hiders.

 Derivatives

 Vityaz-SN

-A further evolution of the PP-19 Bizon.
-The Vityaz-SN is chambered in 9×19mm Parabellum, it entered Russian service in 2005, and continues to be the country's standard issue submachine gun for all military and police forces.
+A further evolution of the PP-19 Bizon, the Vityaz is chambered in 9×19mm Parabellum.
+It entered Russian service in 2005, and continues to be the country's standard issue submachine gun for all military and police forces.

 PPK-20

 A subcompact, further modernisation of the PP-19-01 Vityaz-SN.

 SN9P

 Vietnamese 9×19mm Bizon clone manufactured by the Z111 Factory of the Vietnam General Department of Defense Industry.

 The SN9P features modifications such as a Galil-style stock to suit local conditions, with limited use by Special Forces units.